Lactic Acid Peel - Why You Should Use It

 Lactic Acid Definition

-Lactic acid is a type of alpha-hydroxy acid (AHA) that's derived from soured milk or fermented grapes and is considered the least irritating of all the AHA's on the market.
+Lactic acid is a type of alpha-hydroxy acid (AHA) derived from soured milk or fermented grapes and is considered the least irritating of all the AHA's on the market.

 Are lactic acid peels good for your skin?